 It is extremely difficult to compare the resolution of movies and television; images produced by the two media will never appear exactly the same (that intrinsic difference is the reason why we can tell if a TV set is showing a direct image or a movie).
 There are many technical difficulties, aggravated by the strong positions of practitioners of both fields.
-References Ken91 and Tho94 are examples of papers of good technical quality leading to very different conclusions.
+References [5] and [6] are examples of papers of good technical quality leading to very different conclusions.

-We can, however, adopt a simplifying assumption that a conventional 35mm movie has about the same resolution of HDTV (High Definition Television), 1920 by 1080 pixels.
+It is possible, however, adopt a simplifying assumption that a conventional 35mm movie has approximately the same resolution of HDTV (High Definition Television), 1920 by 1080 pixels.
 This is something like 6 times the resolution of conventional TV, but is achievable and it is expected to become commercial in the next few years.
 It is also about twice the resolution of the best Personal Computer monitor of today.
 The amount of data required to feed such a display is enormous, but there are efficient compression techniques that preserve most of the image details.

 Since HDTV is intended for the consumer market, it can be expected that equipment will be readily available and of reasonable cost.
-The aspect ratio (relation of the width to the height) of the image, 16x9, is larger then the usual computer monitor of TV set, and it can be expected that it may show both the speaker and some graphical information, like the contents of a blackboard or a slide.
+The aspect ratio (relation of the width to the height) of the image, 16x9, is larger then the usual computer monitor of TV set, and it can be expected that it may allow moving the teacher in front of demonstrating material, like a blackboard, in a much more natural fashion then the current situation.

-An important research issue is to determine what level of compression will preserve the significant details.
+An important research issue is to determine what level of image compression will preserve the significant details, especially of color.

-3.2 Angle of view requirements
+3.3 Angle of view requirements

 The image should be of adequate size to allow the identification of details by the viewer.
 It is also important that the image occupies most of the viewer visual field, avoiding distractions.
-For group audience, lifelike dimension is a good, albeit expensive, starting point.